 Delegations by Director-General

-255. (1) The Director-General may, in writing, delegate any power or duty of the Director-General in relation to the Register, except the power of delegation, to a staff member of the National Treasury, and the Director-General may, at any time, amend or revoke a delegation.
+255. (1) The Director-General may, in writing, delegate any power or duty of the Director-General in relation to the Register, except the power of delegation, to a staff member of the National Treasury or any other suitable person, and the Director-General may, at any time, amend or revoke a delegation.

 (2) A delegation may be to a specified person or to the person holding a specified position.